TIBCOSoftware/bpme-samples/install/BPM Enterprise 5.3 Azure YAML files/Azure Installation Guidelines.md

 I created the cluster, the container registry and the database storage and database itself through the Azure web GUI.

 ## Create Cluster on Azure

-<CLUSTERNAME> e.g.mmyburgh-aks-cluster
+e.g. mmyburgh-aks-cluster

 ## Container Registry
 Thius registry containsthe docker containers installed by the BPM Enterprise installer.
 It is all lower case - e.g. mikebpme

 ## Create Outbound IP Address
-<AKSOutboundIP> - Used to configure port access to the LDAP server if it is on a Azure instance, like it was in my case.
+AKSOutboundIP - Used to configure port access to the LDAP server if it is on a Azure instance, like it was in my case.

-## Create Azure QL DB
+## Create Azure SQL DB
 Create a Azure SQL database with the name "bpm".
 The creation will also create a SQL instance, mine is called - mmyburgh-aks-storage

 ## Setup database